Help wanted: School bus drivers

 “We have enough drivers to cover routes, but we need subs and drivers for activity buses,” he said.

-Turrito said his drivers love what they do.
-“We don’t lose too many each year.
+Turrito said, “We don’t lose too many each year.
 I think it’s a benefit of a school-run operation.
 They have the same routes, the same kids.
 They get to watch them grow up.
 We have a good core of drivers.
 They are really vested in making sure those kids get home.”

 (0) comments